Russian replenishment ship Berezina: Construction

-The ship was laid down on 18 August 1972 at the Shipyard named after 61 Communards, Nikolaev, Ukrainian SSR, USSR.
+The ship was laid down on 18 August 1972 at the Shipyard named after 61 Communards, Mykolaiv, Ukrainian SSR, USSR.
 Launched 20 April 1975.
-On 30 December 1975, the ship was commissioned as part of the Black Sea Fleet of the Soviet Navy and was based in Sevastopol.
+On 30 December 1977, the ship was commissioned as part of the Black Sea Fleet of the Soviet Navy and was based in Sevastopol.
 Berezina was heavily armed for a supply ship of the era.
-Berezina was armed with Osa-M surface-to-air missiles, 57 mm/80 cal AK-725 dual-purpose guns, RBU-1000 anti-submarine rockets and an AK-630M point defense system.
+Berezina was armed with the Osa-M surface-to-air guided weapon, 57 mm/75-caliber AK-725 automatic dual-purpose gun turrets, RBU-1000 anti-submarine weapons and AK-630 close-in weapon systems.
 Uniquely, in 1986 it was said that Berezina was probably the only auxiliary ship of any nation fitted with sonar and anti-submarine weapons.
-In 1979, western media reported that it was suspected that four Berezina class supply ships would eventually be built.
+In 1979, western media reported that it was suspected that four Berezina-class supply ships would eventually be built.
 Only one was completed.